diegodoimo/geometry_icl_finetuning/README.md

 ### Extract the intermediate representations in a slurm cluster

-Extracting the representations for Llama-3-8b in a 5shot takes about 32 minutes on an A100 GPU and requires roughly 34GB.
+Extracting the representations for Llama-3-8b in a 5shot takes about 32 minutes on an A100 GPU and requires roughly 34GB of VRAM.

 ```
 sbatch submit_extract